Ronald Gene Simmons: Discoveries at the home

-Other searchers then discovered the bodies of the children in the two cars.
+Other searchers then discovered the bodies of two children wrapped in taped green garbage bags in the trunks of two abandoned cars about 125 yards northwest of the house.
 Of the 14 bodies, six were shot and eight were strangled "with cord."
 Testimony and video in the trial identified the cords used were fish stringers.

 Sheriff Bolin said walls and the ceiling in the house had been punched-in in places by what looked like blows from a heavy metal tool, such as a wrecking bar.
 Attorney John Harris recalled Simmons telling him he used a hammer.